 Social security contributions

-Individuals are liable to social security contributions on their gross income at rates of 3% and 8% due by the employee and the employer, respectively.
+Individuals are liable to social security contributions on their gross income at rates of 3% (8%, in case of retired employees) and 8% due by the employee and the employer, respectively.

 The contributions are intended to cover family, pension, and unemployment protection.